Search

 You are welcome to attend in person or join online

-The Christian Union prayer breakfast takes place on Fridays at 8am in Chapel during Full Term.
+The Christian Union prayer breakfast takes place on Fridays at 8am in Chapel during term time, and are always welcoming of people who want to come along either regularly or just sometimes.

 Coming to Chapel